-The Group Risk Management Committee has been formed to take formal executive responsibility for risk management, building upon already established structures and mechanism.
-It adopts a formalised approach towards risk assessments in compliance with the guidance on the SRMICG and Recommendation 6.1 of the Code.
+The Group Risk Management Committee takes responsibility for risk management, building upon already established structures and mechanism.
+The risk assessments approach is in compliance with the guidance on the SRMICG and Recommendation 6.1 of the Code

-Members of the Group Risk Management Committee comprises the following:
+Members of the Group Risk Management Committee comprise the following:

-- Two executive directors, one being the Group Managing Director; - · Group Chief Operating Officer; - · Chief Financial Officer: - Chief Executive of the Plantation Division: - Head of Group Internal Audit; and - Senior manager overseeing the risk management function.
+- two executive directors, one being the Group Managing Director; - Group Chief Operating Officer; - Chief Financial Officer; - Chief Executive of the Plantation Division: - Head of Group Internal Audit; and - Senior manager overseeing the risk management function.